ChaosRez/discedge-client-experiments/README.md

 1. Open `src/config.py`.
 2. Set the `MODE` variable to `"interactive"` or `"scenario"`.
+3. Set the `CONTEXT_MODE` variable.
+Options are:
+    *   `"tokenized"` or `"raw"`: The server manages the session context.
+    *   `"client-side"`: The client manages the session context, sending the full history with each request.
-3. If using `"scenario"` mode, make sure `SCENARIO_FILE` points to a valid scenario file.
+4. If using `"scenario"` mode, make sure `SCENARIO_FILE` points to a valid scenario file.

 Then, from the project root, run:
 ```bash